alteryx/featuretools/docs/source/loading_data/using_entitysets.rst

 =================================
 .. currentmodule:: featuretools

-An ``EntitySet`` is a collection of entities and the relationships between them relationships.
+An ``EntitySet`` is a collection of entities and the relationships between them.
 They are useful for preparing raw, structured datasets for feature engineering.
 While many functions in Featuretools  take ``entities`` and ``relationships`` as separate arguments, it is recommended to create an ``EntitySet``, so you can more easily manipulate your data as needed.

 .. ipython:: python